 VEGAN/VEGETARIAN OPTIONS

-A vegetarian diet includes foods from mainly plant sources.
-A person who follows a vegetarian diet consumes no animal flesh including pork, poultry, seafood, beef and insects, but can consume some dairy and egg foods based upon their diet.
+A plant-based diet includes foods from mainly plant sources.
+A person who follows a plant-based diet consumes no animal flesh including pork, poultry, seafood, beef and insects, but can consume some dairy and egg foods based upon their diet.
+This includes all vegetarian and vegan diets.

 The CSU vegetarian label is included on foods that meet the following criteria: